 Still, it is important to compare them, before making a decision with whom to rent your vehicle.
 Some of the information in the table is based on research but most are based on my personal experience on both platforms.
 So let’s get started with the

-Showdown: Outdoorsy vs RVshare
+Which is the Best: Outdoorsy vs RVshare

 |Description of Feature||Outdoorsy||RVshare|

 |Customer Service||best by phone||best by chat or phone|

 |When funds are released||1 day after pick-up||1 day after return|

 |When the damage deposit is released||7 days after return||when you release it |

 (or 7 days)

 Convinced yet?
 You can start making money by renting out your RV on Outdoorsy today!